 Computer programming majors should consider other costs, including textbooks, technology, and housing.
 Most colleges offer financing options for computer programming degrees, including scholarships, grants, loans, and work-study programs.
 See the link below for more information about how to pay for your bachelor's.

-Jobs for Bachelor's in Computer Programming Graduates
+Bachelor's in Computer Programming Career and Salary Opportunities

 What jobs can you get with a computer programming degree?
 There are many careers available: Computer programmers, for instance, earned a median annual salary of $86,550 in 2019.
 However, the BLS projects computer programming jobs in the U.S. to decline from 2019 to 2029 due to outsourcing, though programmers with bachelor's remain more competitive and often qualify for higher-paying programming positions.

 Other jobs are equally or more lucrative.
 For example, according to the BLS, computer and information systems managers earned a median annual salary of $146,360 in 2019, and the field is projected to grow from 2019 to 2029.

 Below, we describe popular careers for graduates of bachelor's in computer programming programs:

 Computer programmers develop code for software programs and computer applications.
 They also test new applications, fix coding mistakes, and update software.
 Computer programmers can stay competitive by learning a variety of programming languages and keeping abreast of industry trends.

 Computer and Information Systems Managers

 Computer and information systems managers oversee computer-related activities for their organization.
 Job duties include recommending technology upgrades to managers, analyzing costs and benefits of computer-related projects, managing other IT employees, and overseeing the organization's information security.